GSA/federal-website-directory/reports/README.md

 [Candidates for Addition](https://github.com/GSA/federal-website-directory/blob/main/reports/candidate_for_addition.csv):

-- Does not have omb_idea source
+- Is not in the Public Website Inventory
 - Does not have a filter flag
 - Has a status code = 2xx
 - Has dap=true